D. E. Shaw & Co.: U.S.

-India based
+India

-D. E. Shaw entered the Indian market in 2006, with Anil Chawla, then the CEO of GE-Commercial finance, India & South East Asia, as the Country Manager.
+D. E. Shaw entered the Indian market in 2006, with Anil Chawla then the CEO of GE-Commercial finance, India & South East Asia, as the Country Manager.
 The India operations were initially headquartered in Hyderabad, Telangana.
 D. E. Shaw entered into several large private equity deals in the country.
 This included a joint-venture with India's largest private sector company, Reliance Industries, to provide financial services.
 Other investments included real estate company DLF Assets Limited and publishing group Amar Ujala Publications, which were subject to Indian regulatory scrutiny and legal disputes.
 Chawla left his position with D. E. Shaw in 2012.

-D. E. Shaw scaled down its private equity activities in India after 2013.
+D. E. Shaw scaled back its private equity activities in India after 2013.